JeBear76/EC2-Lambda/README.md

 ```
 ### Roles
 - Lambda-EC2-Runner-Role
-    Allows a Lambda function to start, stop and terminate and ec2 instance using 'lambda-access-for-ec2' policy
+    Allows a Lambda function to start, stop and terminate and ec2 instance using _lambda-access-for-ec2_ policy
+    _iam-access-for-lambda_ allows lambda to attache the Instance Profile to the instance
     Cloudwatch access using AWSLambdaBasicExecutionRole
 - EC2-Processor-Role
     Interacts with S3 using s3-access-for-ec2